nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

-### Storage
+### ModuleStorage

-The Storage class handles the loading and storing of information into a single text file in the User's computer.
+The ModuleStorage class handles the loading and storing of information into a single text file in the User's computer.
-During the initialisation of the Storage class, which is at the start of the program, loading of data occurs.
+During the initialisation of the ModuleStorage class, which is at the start of the program, loading of data occurs.
-From here on, querying of the Storage class is allowed, where modules saved by the user can be accessed through the ListCurrentCommand.
+From here on, querying of the ModuleStorage class is allowed, where modules saved by the user can be accessed through the ListCurrentCommand.
 There are only two commands that will cause changes to the text file.
 They are the AddCommand and DeleteCommand.
-This involves adding of new modules and deleting of old modules to the Storage.
+This involves adding of new modules and deleting of old modules to the ModuleStorage.
 The text file will be continuously updated every time an Add or Delete command is called.

-Class Diagram of Storage:
+Class Diagram of ModuleStorage:

 ![StorageClassDiagram.png](diagrams%2FStorage%2FStorageClassDiagram.png)

-The Storage class follows the Singleton pattern, where there is only one instance of Storage class.
-During the first initialisation of the Storage class, Storage also tries to handle the case where the txt have been tampered.
+The ModuleStorage class follows the Singleton pattern, where there is only one instance of ModuleStorage class.
+During the first initialisation of the ModuleStorage class, ModuleStorage also tries to handle the case where the txt have been tampered.
-How the Storage handles this is through the checkDatabaseCorrupted function which the Storage class implements from the Database Interface.
+How the ModuleStorage handles this is through the checkDatabaseCorrupted function which the ModuleStorage class implements from the Database Interface.

 **Checking for tampering:**

-- The Storage class would save module mappings in a string format that contains all the information.
+- The ModuleStorage class would save module mappings in a string format that contains all the information.
 - Checking for duplication would then occur.
 - To double-check that such module mappings are not corrupted, it is cross-referenced with the main Module database from the DataReader class.
 - Tampered data will be removed or the module database would reset if too many modules are affected.

-Sequence Diagram of Storage initialisation:
+Sequence Diagram of ModuleStorage initialisation:

 ![Storage.png](diagrams%2FStorage%2FStorage.png)